Ghetto05/ETLSystem/README.md

 Appending the tag `§REQUIRED` after a data type marks the column to be required.<br/>
 Any row without a value for the column will be discarded before saving.

+## Logging

+In addition to the simplified output shown in the console, there is a text file containing verbose output.
+It is called `log.txt` and will be placed next to the `main.py` file.

+Any prompt, action and user input is logged here.
+On any checks it will tell you which cells are being processed and which values are found.
+On automatic actions it will state for example which row is being deleted or which value is being modified.

+This serves to better understand the process and clear any confusion on why certain values exist or to find issues with the format file or the data itself.